Estate Administration · Beneficiary Rights

 Beneficiaries have the right to take action when estate assets are at risk of being lost, wasted, or stolen.

-When a family member takes property from an estate without authorization, beneficiaries can alert the executor and demand that the executor pursue recovery.
+When a family member takes property from an estate in Pennsylvania without authorization, beneficiaries can alert the executor and demand that the executor pursue recovery.
 If the executor fails to act, or if the executor is the one who took the property, beneficiaries can petition the court directly for relief.

 The right to protect assets is not limited to large estates.
 Even in modest estates, the loss of a family home, a bank account, or personal property of sentimental value can be devastating to beneficiaries who are entitled to receive those assets.